LSSTDESC/N5K/README.md

 **Can I participate if I am not a member of DESC?**

 Yes, you can, and you can be an author on the paper (we have a special exemption from the pub policy for this challenge).

+We request that all non-DESC entrants agree to abide by the [DESC Code of Conduct](https://lsstdesc.org/assets/pdf/policies/LSST_DESC_Professional_Conduct.pdf) throughout their participation in the challenge (as DESC entrants are also expected to do).

 **What is the accuracy level I should be aiming for?**